 The way this particular treatment works is that a device such as the Aquagold fine touch® is used to make tiny puncture holes in the skin, which in turn creates a situation where this minor trauma to the skin promotes the body’s own natural collagen production.

 Collagen Induction Therapy is also known as microneedling and due to the way that this particular treatment works it is well suited to combining with other treatments such as Microneedling with Platelet Rich Plasma (PRP).
 When microneedling is also combined with Platelet Rich Plasma the healing process and rejuvenation is sped up, which is beneficial for those looking for faster results.
-This version of the procedure is also often referred to as a “Vampire Facelift or Vampire Facial.”

 How Long Does It Take To See Results From Collagen Induction Therapy (Microneedling)?